sirthom9123/django-payroll/readME.md

 ### Command to create a superuser

 Run `python manage.py createsuperuser`

+### Command to migrate database

+Remember to collectstatic files for prod
+Run `python manage.py collectstatic`

 ## Database

 You can use any database of your choice.

 ## Access Admin